chenasraf/simple-scaffold/README.md

 Some tips on getting around the code:

-- Use `yarn dev` for development - it runs TypeScript compile in watch mode, allowing you to make changes and immediately be able to try them using `yarn cmd`.
+- Use `pnpm dev` for development - it runs TypeScript compile in watch mode, allowing you to make changes and immediately be able to try them using `pnpm cmd`.
-- Use `yarn build` to build the output once
+- Use `pnpm build` to build the output once
-- Use `yarn test` to run tests
+- Use `pnpm test` to run tests
-- Use `yarn cmd` to use the CLI feature of Simple Scaffold from within the root directory, enabling you to test different behaviors.
-See `yarn cmd -h` for more information.
+- Use `pnpm cmd` to use the CLI feature of Simple Scaffold from within the root directory, enabling you to test different behaviors.
+See `pnpm cmd -h` for more information.

   > This requires an updated build, and does not trigger one itself.
 From here you have several
   > options:
   >
-  > - Run `yarn dev` to watch for file changes and build automatically
+  > - Run `pnpm dev` to watch for file changes and build automatically
-  > - Run `yarn build` before running this to trigger a one-time build
+  > - Run `pnpm build` before running this to trigger a one-time build
-  > - Run `yarn build-cmd` which triggers a build right before running `yarn cmd` automatically with
+  > - Run `pnpm build-cmd` which triggers a build right before running `pnpm cmd` automatically with
   >   the rest of the given arguments.

-- Use `yarn build-docs` to build the documentation once
+- Use `pnpm build-docs` to build the documentation once
-- Use `yarn watch-docs` to start docs in watch mode
+- Use `pnpm watch-docs` to start docs in watch mode
 - To see the documentation, currently you have to serve the directory yourself with a static web server (like node's built in serve, VS code's "Go Live" mode, etc)